antoniovleonti/ascii-chess-sharp/README.md

 # ASCII-Chess-II
-This is an extremely modular implementation of chess in C#.
+This is a modular implementation of chess in C#.

 Features:
 - Simple data structure